Skip to main content

 Department of Computer Science Information

 Founded in 1965, the UT Austin Department of Computer Science has been a driving force from the beginning of the digital revolution.
 Our graduate program began in 1966, the same year DARPA started working on the project that became the Internet.
-The UT Computer Science graduate program is ranked tenth by U.S. News and World Report, with strengths in artificial intelligence (ranked eighth), programming languages (eighth), computer systems (eighth), and computer theory (seventh).
+UT Computer Science ranks 7th nationally, tied with Georgia Tech and the University of Washington.
+Four “specialties,” or areas of research, at UTCS also rank in the top ten, with Programming Languages coming in 7th, Theory ranked 8th, Artificial Intelligence ranked 9th, and Systems ranked 10th.

 The University of Texas at Austin Information

 UT Austin is one of the largest public universities in the U.S. and is among the top public research universities in the world.
-In addition, it has one of the most diverse student populations in the country.
-UT is housed on a 431-acre campus and has 18 colleges and schools, about 24,000 faculty and staff members, and more than 50,000 students.
-With an enrollment of 11,000 graduate students and more than 3,500 master’s and doctoral degrees conferred annually, UT is a national leader in number of graduate degrees awarded.
+For 140 years, UT Austin has provided first-class education and world-class research.
+UT is housed on a 431-acre campus and has 19 colleges and schools, about 3,000 teaching faculty and staff members, and more than 52,000 students.
+With an enrollment of 12,000 graduate students and more than 3,000 master’s and doctoral degrees conferred annually, UT is a national leader in number of graduate degrees awarded.

 Life in Austin